General Intelligence Service (Sudan): Second democracy (1985–1989)

-After Nimeiry's fall, Sudan experienced a brief return to civilian rule under a Transitional Military Council (1985–1986) followed by an elected coalition government led by Prime Minister Sadiq al-Mahdi (1986–1989).
+After Nimeiry's fall, Sudan experienced a brief return to civilian rule under a Transitional Military Council (TMC) followed by an elected coalition government led by Prime Minister Sadiq al-Mahdi (1986–1989).
 In this period, there was an attempt to reform and civilify the intelligence sector.
 The State Security laws of the prior regime were scrapped, and initially the security services were comparatively restrained.
 Many intelligence functions reverted to the regular police and military in a more limited capacity, with greater respect for civil liberties.

 However, growing insecurity, including the ongoing Second Sudanese Civil War and coup plots, led to a resurgence of the security apparatus.
 In 1987 the government declared a state of emergency amid intensifying conflicts.
 By 1988, the Sadiq al-Mahdi government enacted a new State Security Act (1988) and formed new security forces under its provisions.
 This effectively resurrected an internal intelligence organisation, though on a smaller scale than Nimeiry's SSO.
 The new security entity, operating under the Prime Minister's supervision, was granted broad powers of arrest and detention to combat insurgencies and conspiracies.
 Reports from that time indicate that military intelligence and police Special Branch officers were again coordinating closely to monitor dissidents, rebels, and even Islamist groups (like Hassan al-Turabi's National Islamic Front, which was then in opposition).

 Despite these measures, the civilian government's control over the intelligence apparatus was weak.
 Factionalism and economic crisis plagued the regime.
-On 30 June 1989, a group of army officers led by Brigadier Omar al-Bashir, tacitly backed by the Islamist NIF, seized power in a coup.
+On 30 June 1989, a group of army officers led by Brigadier Omar al-Bashir, tacitly backed by the National Islamic Front, seized power in a coup.
 The coup succeeded in part because elements of the military intelligence and security forces either supported it or were neutralised.
 The new junta would soon rebuild an even more formidable internal security system.